Developer: Ninja Theory

 Not only does the game look and sound amazing, but the story is riveting and so is the acting.
 With full motion capture sequences, this game has some of the most realistic facial animations I have ever seen.
 With Andy Serkis (Lord of the Rings, Ink Heart) as a director and actor on board, you are treated with amazing work.

 If the combat isn’t satisfying enough for you there are epic battles where you fight thousands of soldiers on-screen at once.
-Shooting a cannon and using after touch is just so satisfying especially towards the end of the game.
+Shooting a cannon and using an aftertouch is just so satisfying, especially towards the end of the game.
 If you are also curious about collecting items you can unlock stuff by doing certain tasks or meeting certain goals in each section of the game.
 With such a beautiful game you would want to see how it was made.

 If I had to see a flaw in Heavenly Sword it would be that the game is extremely short clocking in at 4-6 hours depending on your playstyle.
 You could literally beat this in one or two long play sessions.
 The game also has some technical issues with some slow down and occasional choppy animation.
 The combat is also a bit shallow and a tad too button mashy.
 Other than that I can’t wait for the sequel to be announced, but it has been over 3 years and no word, so I feel this great new IP has been abandoned.